 If I donate to Folklife at the Festival, where does my money go?

 As you can imagine, producing our Festival is expensive!
-Tax-deductible donations help pay for festival production costs, provide general operating funds to help keep the lights on and the copy machines running.
-They also help pay salaries for our ten full-times staff members.
+Tax-deductible donations help to pay for festival production costs, provide general operating funds to help keep the lights on and the copy machines running.
+They also help pay salaries for our 15 year-round staff members.
 Contributions also help us continue to showcase talented musicians, provide fun activities for children, offer community dance venues, and so much more.
-Make a Donation
+Make a Donation!

 Are there any other ways to support Northwest Folklife and the Festival?

 The Festival depends on hundreds of dedicated volunteers.
-Over 700 volunteers contributed more than 4,000 hours during the 2015 Festival!
+Over 700 volunteers contributed more 3,000 hours during the 2018 Festival!
 It’s a fun, great way to meet new people and it gives you an opportunity to become part of what makes the Northwest Folklife Festival so special.
-Learn More About Volunteering
+Learn More About Volunteering!